George Santos: Mother

 On his campaign website, Santos wrote that his mother was "the first female executive at a major financial institution", worked in the South Tower of the World Trade Center, and died "a few years later" after surviving the September 11 attacks.
 On her 2003 visa application, however, his mother stated that she had not been in the country since 1999; in June 2001, Fatima reported that she was living in Brazil.
 Her actual occupation has been described as domestic worker or home care nurse.

 In his February 2023 Piers Morgan interview, Santos insisted his mother had been at the World Trade Center the day of the attack.
 "It's quite insensitive to try to rehash my mother's legacy", he said.
 "She wasn't one to mislead me ...
 I stay convinced that's the truth".

 Education

 Santos falsely claimed to hold a bachelor's degree in finance and economics from Baruch College and to have graduated near the top of his class.
 His claimed period of attendance overlapped with his time in Brazil.
 In January 2023, Santos falsely told a Republican Party chairman that he had been a "star player" on the Baruch volleyball team (as his LinkBridge supervisor had been), having won the league championship and defeated Yale University.
 At the time in question, Yale had no men's varsity volleyball team.
 In a pre-election radio interview, Santos said his supposed volleyball career led to him needing both knees replaced.
-Santos later admitted that he had never graduated from college.